haggman/HelloLoggingNodeJS/readme.md

 ```

 ## Rebuilding the app
-Remember, if you change the code you'll have to save the change, Cloud Build the image into the GCR, and push a new Cloud Run revision
+Remember, if you change the code you'll have to save the change, Cloud Build the image into the GCR, and push a new Cloud Run revision.
+This command will fail if the $PROJECT env variable isn't set, FYI.

 ```
 gcloud builds submit --tag gcr.io/$PROJECT/hello-logging